nitinyadav2188/Space-Exploration-Game/README.md

 # 🌌 Space Exploration: Planetary Quiz Exploration Game 🚀

-**Solar Quest** is an interactive web-based quiz game where players explore the solar system, landing on each planet and answering fun, educational quizzes to unlock the next.
+**Space Exploration** is an interactive web-based quiz game where players explore the solar system, landing on each planet and answering fun, educational quizzes to unlock the next.
 From **Mercury to Neptune**, it’s a journey of learning and discovery — one planet at a time!